itsviseph/personal-finance-tracker/README.md

 ## 🔮 Planned Improvements

-- Save and load data using JSON
+- Persist data using JSON (save/load)
 - Add timestamps to transactions
+- Edit or delete transactions
 - Monthly and yearly summaries
 - Export reports to CSV
 - Unit tests
 - Web-based interface in the future

 ---

 ## 🧑‍💻 Author